mapsync/carroll-advisory/src/pages/blog/2019-03-01-boil-water-advisory.md

 ---
 templateKey: blog-post
-title: Boil Water Advisory
+title: Boil Water Advisory TEMPLATE
 date: 2019-03-01T10:04:07.480Z
-draft: false
+draft: true
 description: |-
   This is only a TEST
   A boil water advisory is in effect for the downtown area.